BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 We sort all the reads by size (from the most abundant to the least abundant).

-Here, we discard all the reads present in a single copy. **Warning:** Here, we exclude singletons for the seek of increasing the speed of the clustering, but this step is not always recommended (use "minsize 1" instead")
+Here, we discard all the reads present in a single copy. **Warning:** Here, we exclude singletons for the seek of increasing the speed of the clustering, but this step is not recommended in general (use "minsize 1" instead")

 ```bash